avinal/avinal.github.io/static/content/posts/blogs/gsod2020-report.md

 image: "/images/day-of-cone.webp"
 ---

-# Create the VLC User Documentation for one Mobile Port(Android)

 VideoLAN is a non-profit organization that develops software for playing video and other media formats.
 VLC media player (commonly known as just VLC) is a free and Open Source cross-platform multimedia player and